percona/k8spg-docs/docs/TLS.md

 When certificates are generated, set the following keys in the `deploy/cr.yaml` configuration file:

-* `spec.secrets.customTLSSecretName` key should contain the name of the secret created to encrypt **external** communications,
+* `spec.secrets.customTLSSecret.name` key should contain the name of the secret created to encrypt **external** communications,
-* `spec.secrets.customReplicationTLSSecret` key should contain the name of the secret created to encrypt **internal** communications.
+* `spec.secrets.customReplicationTLSSecret.name` key should contain the name of the secret created to encrypt **internal** communications.

 Don’t forget to apply changes as usual: